I. General Policy

 5. As required by federal law, Rice University will conduct biennial reviews to determine the effectiveness of this policy.
 Copies of the available programs and biennial reviews will be supplied to the Federal Secretary of Education upon request.

-Other Key Offices: Human Resources; Provost; Compliance
+Other Key Offices: Human Resources; Provost; Office of Ethics, Compliance, and Enterprise Risk

 David W. Leebron, President